mxstbr/mxstbr.com/pages/blog/technical-hindsight-spectrum.md

 ### Go mobile-first and use react-native-web

 In general, people prefer mobile apps over desktop apps for chatting with others.
-However, a big part of the allure of Spectrum is that our content is fully search-indexed.
-For this reason, we built out a web and desktop experience first, making it easy for crawlers to index pages and help people discover Spectrum through their own searching.
+However, a big part of the allure of Spectrum is that the content is fully search-indexed.
+For this reason, we built out the web experience first, making it easy for crawlers to index pages and help people discover the threads on Spectrum.

 In hindsight, we should have optimised our web app for mobile first.
-A good responsive-mobile experience on desktop is bearable, but a desktop experience on mobile or a crappy mobile experience isn't.
+A good mobile experience on desktop is bearable, but a desktop experience on mobile or a crappy mobile experience isn't.

 We still want to build native apps, but starting from scratch has proved too time consuming and we still haven't finished development.
 If we'd used [react-native-web](https://github.com/necolas/react-native-web) from the start to build our base component library, we could have quickly shipped native apps based on our existing web app—a big win when you're trying to move fast! 💯